Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 • Cinnamon: Cinnamon supplementation may interact with fenugreek to further lower blood sugar levels and improve insulin sensitivity.
 Both cinnamon and fenugreek have been studied for their potential glucose-lowering effects, making them complementary options for managing insulin resistance when used together.

 • Vitamin D: Vitamin D supplementation may enhance the effects of omega-3 fatty acids on insulin sensitivity and inflammation.
-Research suggests that vitamin D may modulate the inflammatory response and improve insulin sensitivity, potentially amplifying the benefits of omega-3 fatty acids in individuals with insulin resistance.
+Research suggests that vitamin D may modulate the inflammatory response and improve insulin sensitivity, which may amplify the benefits of omega-3 fatty acids in persons with insulin resistance.

 • Magnesium: Magnesium supplementation may interact with Coenzyme Q10 (CoQ10) to improve mitochondrial function and cellular energy production.
 Both magnesium and CoQ10 play crucial roles in cellular metabolism, and combining them may enhance overall metabolic health and insulin sensitivity.